FrancisKihiko254/ANOVA-Analysis-of-Variance-with-Python/README.md

 Level of significance = α

-### Given a soil dataset , we want to test where there exist statistically significant association between soil pH value, Depth and contour
+### Given a soil dataset , we want to test whether there exist statistically significant association between soil pH value, Depth and contour
 ![1](https://user-images.githubusercontent.com/107842949/179838346-94d33e97-9fca-49ba-bda5-98079032fe07.JPG)
 ## Cleaning the dataset
 Check if there exist nul values